code2031/bankApp/README.md

 User can withdraw money from  his/her own account
 User can check his/her account balance
-User can transfer money into another user's account User can apply for a loan
+User can transfer money into another user's account User can receive money from another user's account User can apply for a loan

 ## Technologies